elvis808/Facial-Landmark-/README.md

 [DEMO](https://ai-facial-landmark.netlify.app/)

-*Please wait a few seconds for the face-cam to detect your face through the camera*
+*Please wait a few seconds for the face-cam to detect your face as it is rendering.
+I also advise to stay in a well lit area for the camera to pinpoint the key points on your face to render out*